pourhadi/OpenKickFlip/README.md

-# OpenKickflip SDK for iOS
+# OpenKickFlip SDK for iOS

 This is a fork from the original [Kickflip](http://kickflip.io) commertial platform.